AMSAT-NA/PacSatFSKBoard/NOTES.md

 * Change the PA power input inductor (L37) to a 100nH part to avoid feedback through the power supply.

+* C117 was miscalculated.
+It should (in combination with C123) be about 60pf.
+Replace with a 68pF cap for now (giving about 64pF when combined with 1nF).
+Ideally C117 should be 63pF to combine with C123 to give 60pF.

 # Current Board Status

 ## Board 5 - 2nd board I worked on